- To undertake work on Electrical Equipment in Hazardous Areas (EEHA) that meets the requirements of AS/NZS 60079.14 and AS/NZS 60079.17.

 This course is for electrical workers involved in the “hands-on” side of hazardous area electrical work, i.e. the installation, maintenance or inspection of EEHA.
 Electricians and instrument technicians are the most common attendees, but we also train electrical engineers who perform inspections as part of their role.
 The course covers the theory and practice of field work in hazardous areas.

-The course is post-trade training, so we require a current unrestricted electrical license (any Australian state or territory) or instrumentation trade certificate as a pre-requisite.
+The course is post-trade training, so we require a current unrestricted electrical license (any Australian state or territory) as a pre-requisite.
 Electrical engineers meet the pre-requisites for the inspection related units only.

 You will undergo one on one practical training with industry experienced, qualified Electrical Professional Trainers with hands on experience in installation, inspection and remediation work in Hazardous areas.
 The training will include inspection on the purpose-built hazardous areas skids in the following areas: